Splizard/buildacity/Readme.md

 Hint: if you can't think of a good world name, try "Earth".

 ## Quick Start
+Press K to toggle flight mode.
 You can only build roads and buildings next to existing roads so you will need to find a road in order to begin building your city.
 Buildings cost coins and eventually you will run out.
 Don't worry you can collect more coins by delivering energy to the structures you have built.
 You'll need to click on energy sources to charge your battery.
-You can also check on the status of your city at any time by pressing I / inventory, whilst within the city limits.
+You can also check on the status of your city at any time by pressing I / inventory (whilst within the city limits).

 ## Assets
 The assets for this game have been sourced from various CC0 sources.